Utilization of Resources

 Fermented fertilizer made from sludge

-The Kikkoman group pays full attention to the prevention of the pollution of rivers by purifying and processing wastewater discharged from factories in the wastewater treatment facilities at the factories before the wastewater is released into them.
-The muddy sediment and floating material generated in the wastewater processing facilities are “sludge.”
+The Kikkoman Group pays full attention to prevent the pollution of rivers by treating wastewater generated during the production processes at purification facilities installed beside the plants before releasing it.
+The muddy sediment and floating material generated in that water purification facilities are “sludge.”

-Kikkoman Food Products Company’s Noda Factory and Nagareyama Kikkoman Co., Ltd. put all the sludge from their wastewater treatment facilities into the hands of treatment contractors to convert it into fermented fertilizer.
+The Noda Factory of Kikkoman Food Products Compan and Nagareyama Kikkoman Co., Ltd. use all the sludge from wastewater treatment facilities and convert it into fermented fertilizer.
 The fertilizer is offered to farmers growing sweet potatoes and strawberries.

 Potatoes grown with fertilizer made from fermented sludge (Ibaraki Prefecture in 2019)